Find Affordable College Courses

 The average tuition and fees for an in-state undergraduate at Texas Tech are $11,852 a year.
 The average amount in student loans that chemistry majors at Texas Tech take out while working on their Bachelor's Degree is $24,255.

-Full Chemistry at Texas Tech University Report
+Read full report on Chemistry at Texas Tech University

 University of North Texas came in at #9 in this year’s edition of the Best Value Chemistry Bachelor’s Degree Schools in Texas ranking.
-UNT is a very large public school located in the city of Denton.
+UNT is a very large public school located in the midsize city of Denton.

 In-state tuition fees for undergraduate students at UNT are $11,090 per year.

-Full Chemistry at University of North Texas Report
+Read full report on Chemistry at University of North Texas

 The University of Texas at Arlington landed the #10 spot in the 2023 rankings for the best value bachelor’s degree chemistry programs.
-Located in the city of Arlington, UT Arlington is a public college with a fairly large student population.
+Located in the city of Arlington, UT Arlington is a public college with a very large student population.

 The average tuition and fees for an in-state undergraduate at UT Arlington are $11,727 a year.